 This report was prepared by the OTAG Air Quality Analysis (AQA) Workgroup to aid the deliberations of the OTAG Policy Group with policy-relevant information.
 The ozone problem addressed by the Workgroup stems from the existence of nonattainment areas in the OTAG domain and that some nonattainment areas are experiencing considerable influx of ozone across their boundaries.

-The analysis of more than 600 monitoring stations' data, shows that the highest average daily maximum ozone concentrations (60-80 ppb) within the domain roughly coincide with the highest emission densities of anthropogenic NOx and VOC: near major metropolitan areas and along the industrial Ohio River Valley.
-The O3 levels at the edges of the OTAG domain correspond to the tropospheric background range of 30-50 ppb.
+The analysis of more than 600 monitoring stations data shows that ozone at the edges of the OTAG domain corresponds to the tropospheric background of 30-40 ppb.
+The highest average concentrations within the domain (60-80 ppb) roughly coincide with the highest emission densities of anthropogenic NOx and VOC, near major metropolitan areas and along the industrial Ohio River Valley.
 Ten-year trend analysis shows a decline of 120 and 80 ppb exceedances in the Northeast.
-However, the reductions of these exceedances over the entire domain is less pronounced, particularly if one disregards the anomalous high ozone year of 1988.
+However, the reductions of these exceedances over the entire OTAG domain is less pronounced, particularly if one disregards the anomalous high ozone year of 1988.

-The anthropogenic ozone in the OTAG domain originates from within the domain and therefore it is controllable with measures inside the domain.
+The anthropogenic ozone originates from within the OTAG domain and therefore it is controllable with measures inside the domain.
 The strong weekly cycle of peak ozone concentrations along with the observed parallel 10-year trends of ambient ozone and precursor emissions in some sub-regions suggests that ozone reductions are feasible.
-Urban areas contribute to their own ozone problems and VOC controls appear to be effective for ‘peak shaving’ of the 120 ppb standard.
-NOX emission reductions are likely to be effective for regional ozone reductions.
-Emissions in the central part of the OTAG domain along the industrial-urban Ohio River Valley appears to be associated with many regional-scale ozone episodes.
+VOC controls appear to be effective for urban ‘peak shaving’ while NOX emission reductions are likely to be effective for regional ozone reductions.
+Emissions in the central sub-region of OTAG along the industrial Ohio River Valley appears to be associated with many regional-scale ozone episode events.
 Reductions in that area would benefit many receptor areas downwind.

 The Workgroup has recommended preserving the OTAG AQA infrastructure and the stakeholder-based approach.
 Future monitoring and assessment programs should set as further goals the quantification of ozone source attribution, flow across political boundaries and routine evaluation of photochemical models.